ifyoungnet/ChemTICT/README.md

 -	See "How to use" section!

 # How to use
-## Predit new molecules using our best model
+## Predict new molecules using our best model
 -	Step 1: Run `Demo1 Calculate descriptors.ipynb`(The example input file is: `Inputs of Demo1.csv`; the example output file is: `Outputs of Demo1.csv`);
 -	Step 2: Run `Demo2 Call the best model and prediction.ipynb`(The example input file is: `Outputs of Demo1.csv`; the example output file is: `Outputs of Demo2.csv`);